bekk/bekk-christmas/post/kotlin/receivers.md

 Both `caps` and `with` changes the context of the code-block allowing us to refer directly to properties without referencing the object we are working on.

 But we wanted to implement `apply`, not `with`.
 Extension functions to the rescue!
-Let's change our function to be an extension functions and see what happens.
+Let's change our `caps` function to be an extension functions and see what happens.

 ```kotlin
 fun User.caps(text: User.() -> String): String = text().capitalize()
 ```

-In extension functions `this` refers to the object it's extending.
-And in our extension function the receiver type and the extended type is the same, meaning that we can call our lambda directly.
-Pretty sweet!
+In extension functions `this` refers to the object it's invoked on and since we are extending `User`, `this` is a reference to a user.
+With the scoping of receivers this allows us to call `text()` directly without supplying the context to it.

 ```kotlin
 fun User.caps(text: User.() -> String): String = text().capitalize()